aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/playerdata addressing.md

 ## `playerdata`'s layout
 At its code, `playerdata` is an array.
 This means that no matter what, a member can only be addressed by its index which starts at 0 and ends at the amount of members - 1.

-This by itself is very limiting for varying reasons because the game needs to keep track of the player switching the order and the game also needs to sometime address a the party by using an [animid](../Enums%20and%20IDs/AnimIDs.md) instead of a particular position in the formation.
+This by itself is very limiting for varying reasons because the game needs to keep track of the player switching the order and the game also needs to sometime address a member the party by using an [animid](../Enums%20and%20IDs/AnimIDs.md) instead of a particular position in the formation.

-Due to this, 2 fields exists on each `BattleData` that covers addressing everyone in every way at least in the overworld.
+Due to this, 2 fields exists on each `BattleData` that covers addressing everyone in every way at least in the overworld (meaning these semantics are only for player party members).
 Here's the fields and what they do:

 - `trueid`: The [animid](../Enums%20and%20IDs/AnimIDs.md) of the player party member since the last time ChangeParty was called which creates or recreates the entire party.
 This value never changes for a particular `playerdata` element until ChangeParty is called which recreates the whole array.
 - `animid`: The visually rendered [animids](../Enums%20and%20IDs/AnimIDs.md) in the overworld.
 This value initially starts as the same as `trueid`, but if the player switches the order, the animids are rotated between all elements of `playerdata`.
 This means this value not only allows the switch to work since the visual rendering changes accordingly, but it also allows the game to know who is actually in front when taking into account player switches.